gobid/knowledge-map-cheatsheets/README.md

 # Knowledge Map Cheat Sheets, by Learning Dollars Talent

 Goal:
 To assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation.

+What we mean by established knowledge is textbook and course knowledge, not research knowledge or research courses.
+One good heuristic is that these are the topics that every reputable research university in the world (such as "R1 universities" in the US) offers their undergrad and graduate students.
+Another heuristic is that after mastering this knowledge (or slices of it), you should be ready to do research ad push knowledge forward.

 What percent of all established knowledge do you know?
 Find out by joining http://www.learningdollarstalent.com and marking your skills.
 You will be able to mark the technical skills and academic topics you know.